vmware-tanzu/servicebinding/docs/troubleshooting.md

 ## Collecting logs from service binding manager

-1. Identify the `Pod` that is running the `service-binding-manager` container in the `service-bindings` namespace.
+Retrieve the logs from the service-bindings `Pod` in the `service-bindings` namespace using

-    `$kubectl -n service-bindings get pods`
+    `kubectl -n service-bindings logs -l role=manager`

     For example:

-    ```bash
-    NAME                       READY   STATUS    RESTARTS   AGE
-    manager-5dbb5f584c-zvmg2   1/1     Running   0          11d
-    ```

-2. Gather the actual logs from the `Pod` using the `kubectl` command.

-   `$ kubectl -n service-bindings logs manager-5dbb5f584c-zvmg2`

-   For Example:

    ```bash
     2021/11/05 15:25:28 Registering 3 clients